maccari78/maccari78/README.md

 Fullstack developer with experience in JavaScript, TypeScript, React, NestJS, PostgreSQL and TypeORM.
-Passionate about the backend, especially security accounts (JWT, RBAC, bcrypt, passport, OAuth2) and constantly learning.
-Looking for opportunities to contribute my skills in innovative projects and continue growing professionally.
+Passionate about backend, especially account security (JWT, RBAC, bcrypt, passport, OAuth2) and constantly learning.
+I am looking for opportunities to contribute with my skills in innovative projects and keep growing professionally.